tylerhyoung/DeepLearning_CancerCellClassification/README.md

 Data used in this project comes from <https://www.kaggle.com/paultimothymooney/breast-histopathology-images>.

 This project carried extra meaning for me as the fight against cancer has affected me personally.
-I enjoyed presenting how a deep learning network such as this could be implemented to increase healthcare professionals efficiency.
+My group and I enjoyed presenting how a deep learning network such as this could be implemented to increase healthcare professionals efficiency.